PandasThumb/pandasthumb.github.io/_posts/2026/2026-02-12-something-sensible.md

 <!--more-->

-In a post on Jnuary 7, Wesley Smith wrote an impassioned plea for Robert F. Kennedy Jr. not to defund animal research, as he has announced he will do.
+In a post on January 7, Wesley Smith wrote an impassioned plea for Robert F. Kennedy Jr. not to defund animal research, as he has announced he will do.
 It will be found [**here**](https://scienceandculture.com/2026/01/for-mahas-sake-dont-eliminate-animal-experimentation/)